0xGeorgii/0xgeorgii.github.io/articles/elliptic-curves-smalltalk-p1.md

 # Elliptic curves smalltalk #1 #

+_please visit the new revision of this article [https://www.georgeplotnikov.com/elliptic-curves-smalltalk-vol-1/](https://www.georgeplotnikov.com/elliptic-curves-smalltalk-vol-1/)_

 Factorization on the elliptic curves was my diploma subject, so I decided to write some short note simply describes that the elliptic curves idea.
 If I had this note at the beginning of my research, I would save a lot of time 😃

 Elliptic curves uses are: